This page contains information for partner organisations

 This will be facilitated by a software application called HealtheIntent.

-This approach, and access to the applications, is being introduced gradually across the five boroughs, starting with a number of early-adopter sites that will launch the HIE shared record by March 2019.
-HealtheIntent will follow at early adopter sites from Summer 2019 onwards.
+This approach, and access to the applications, is being introduced gradually across the five boroughs, starting with a number of early-adopter sites that will launch the HIE shared record by June 2019.
+HealtheIntent will follow at early adopter sites from Autumn 2019 onwards.

 Each borough is taking a different approach to deployment of the software.
 Please refer to separate borough pages for detailed information: